 Macs have powerful built-in security against all forms of malware, but they’re still vulnerable to attacks.
 The best way to keep your files safe is to stop Mac ransomware from infecting your device in the first place.
 If your computer has already been infiltrated, stay calm.
 While there’s no simple solution, this handy guide will help you tackle Mac ransomware removal.
 Then, get strong Mac security software to keep ransomware off your system.

 The strain of attack determines the simplicity or difficulty of Mac ransomware removal.
 You can, for example, do away with the browser-locking FBI / MoneyPak scam in minutes.
 On the other hand, encryption ransomware can be a nightmare.
 Also known as filecoders, they bar access to your precious files through encryption.
 In this case, successful ransomware removal is a minor victory; data decryption is the only way you’ll be able to recover your files.
 Cybercriminals are banking on your inability to do so, demanding payment for a decryption key that will release your files.

 Image source: https://cdn2.hubspot.net

 Each filecoder has a unique encryption method, so removal and recovery aren’t as straightforward as they are when you’re dealing with other types of malware.
-To help keep ransomware off your Mac and remove it in the unlikely event that a strain slips through, you can turn to Avast Security for Mac.
+To help keep ransomware off your Mac and remove it in the unlikely event that a strain slips through, you can turn to Avast One.
 Even if the encryption remains, you can stop the spread of the ransomware through the private and public networks your Mac is using.